 The infestation can occur at any growth stage and is visible on leaves, pseudostems and fruits.
 Adults and larvae usually settle behind the bases of leaf sheaths.
 Nymphs are gregarious and feed by sucking the plant sap with their mouthparts.
 Initial symptoms appear as water-soaked areas on fruits.
 Over time, these areas give the fruits a characteristic rusty aspect, with deep red to dark brown colored skin.
 Usually, only the peel shows damage, but if infestation is heavy the whole fruit can show signs of damage.
 On more mature fruits, cracks may be visible.
 Sometimes the fruits split open.
 The infestation is most harmful to fruit bunches when infested in early development stages.

+Symptoms are caused mainly by th thrips Chaetanaphothrips signipennis, but other species may also be involved (Helionothrips kadaliphilus).
 The pest is most commonly transmitted via infested plant material, or to a lesser degree directly by the insects flying between trees.
 Adults are slim, yellow to brown, about 1.3 mm in size and have narrow fringed wings with two dark areas on the forewings.
 The female lays tiny eggs (not visible to the naked eye) on the under leaf sheaths and where fruits touch the plant.
 After about 7 days, the wingless, white to cream larvae hatch.
 They grow to the size of adults within about 7 days.
 Then they move to the ground, enter the soil on the plant base and pupate.
-The pupae are white, about 1 mm in size and able to move.
 After an additional 7-10 days, the new generation of adult thrips hatches.
 There can be many generations per year.
 During hot and humid weather there can be population peaks.

 Parasitic insect species from the chrysopidae family and ladybug beetle species can be used to control the pest.
 Some ant species might be effective, too.
 They attack the pupae in the soil.
 If not sure whether the plant material is from a healthy source, a hot water treatment may help to reduce the infestation risk.